 - Neurophysiological diagnostics

-Through these rotations, you will develop skills in using sophisticated electronic testing equipment.
-You also will be exposed to the technical aspects of surgical monitoring in the operating room.
+Through these rotations, you develop skills using sophisticated electronic testing equipment and gain exposure to the technical aspects of surgical monitoring in the operating room.

-As you move through the electroneurodiagnostic rotations, you will be evaluated in each main area by your preceptor and faculty from GateWay Community College.
+As you move through the Electroneurodiagnostic Clinical Rotation, you are evaluated in each main area by your preceptor and faculty from GateWay Community College.
 Performance is evaluated using a competency-based evaluation system and performance appraisals.

 - Demonstration of skills